How To Remove Water From Diesel Fuel

 Water will sink to the bottom of the fuel tank.

-The problem doesn’t usually hit civilian passenger vehicles.
-That’s especially true if you fill up at a standard gas station.
+The problem doesn’t typically hit civilian passenger vehicles.
+That’s especially true if you fill up at a conventional gas station.

 The regulations surrounding diesel quality are simply too strict.
 For example, EU standard EN 590 allows for “200mg/kg of water” (0.02%).
 According to a Polish research paper, a standard range for water content in diesel is“0.003 – 0.100% (m/m)”.
 This is all water-in-fuel.